wikimedia-gadgets/twinkle/docs/morebits.md

 <a name="Morebits.batchOperation+workerSuccess"></a>

 #### batchOperation.workerSuccess(arg)
-To be called by worker before it terminates succesfully.
+To be called by worker before it terminates successfully.

 **Kind**: instance method of [<code>batchOperation</code>](#Morebits.batchOperation)
 <table>